shapeoko/Docs/content/electronics.md

 **N.B., stepper driver chips are fragile and may be damaged by applying power without a motor connected --- always wire things up completely, and verify all connections each time before applying power.**

 Please note that stepper motors can be wired up in many different ways and still function, though the motors may turn in the reverse of the desired direction (stepper motors are reversed by swapping pairs of wires).
 The diagram shows one such method, which should result in correct motor rotation.
-The idea is to follow the wiring diagram which should "just work" --- the important thing is to follow one consistent technique when wiring the machine initially, being certain to maintain the pairing of the wires (see [this page](http://www.shapeoko.com/wiki/index.php/Assembly_troubleshooting#Motors_Spin_in_Wrong_Direction) for information on wiring stepper motors), then if need be, one can alter the wiring to correct the direction of rotation, or [change the settings in Grbl](http://www.shapeoko.com/wiki/index.php/Grbl#Invert_Bits).
+The idea is to follow the wiring diagram which should "just work" --- the important thing is to follow one consistent technique when wiring the machine initially, being certain to maintain the pairing of the wires, then if need be, one can alter the wiring to correct the direction of rotation, or [change the settings in Grbl](http://www.shapeoko.com/wiki/index.php/Grbl#Invert_Bits).

 ## Requirements